 Professionals should carefully reassess the seriousness of the concerns in the context of the evidence of resistance.
 When there is concern about a child’s welfare, and the family take positive action to conceal information, this is in itself a risk factor, but the total assessment of risk must be based on the evidence as to whether or not the child’s needs, including the need for protection, are being met.

 When resistance is identified in a family it is essential that work remains focused on the child’s welfare.
 Agencies should coordinate their actions to take advantage of any good relationships the family may have with professionals.

 Professionals must ensure that the aims and objectives of a plan (e.g. Early Help, Child in Need or Child Protection) are clear, and that each agency’s role in the plan is clear.
 It may be appropriate to reallocate responsibility for some tasks, but any change must be justified in terms of meeting the child’s needs.

 If insufficient progress is made in achieving the tasks set out in the plan, the professionals must reconvene to reconsider the risk assessment.
-The meeting (e.g. core group) must consider whether the threshold for action to escalate concerns (e.g. escalate to child protection or seek legal advice) has been passed.
-Where there is resistance to change, the risks to the child may not reduce, and in fact may increase.
+The meeting (e.g. core group) must consider whether the threshold for action to escalate concerns (e.g escalate to child protection or evoke PLO proceedings) has been passed - if there is resistance to change, the risk is not reducing, and it may be increasing.
 Action and decisions should manage any drift and delay in meeting the child’s needs.